Skolithos

-Skolithos (formerly spelled Scolithus or Skolithus) is a common trace fossil ichnogenus that is, or was originally, an approximately vertical cylindrical burrow.
-It is produced by a variety of organisms in shallow marine environments globally and appear as lineated features in sedimentary rocks.
+Skolithos (formerly spelled Scolithus or Skolithus) is a common trace fossil ichnogenus that is, or was originally, an approximately vertical cylindrical burrow with a distinct lining.
+It was produced globally by a variety of organisms, mostly in shallow marine environments, and appears as linear features in sedimentary rocks.

 Depositional environments

-Skolithos burrows range in age from early Cambrian to the present and are found throughout the world.
+Skolithos ranges in age from early Cambrian to the present and is found throughout the world.
 They occur in sediments and sedimentary rocks, primarily sands and sandstones.
 They are typically marine in origin, and are commonly associated with high-energy environments close to the shoreline.
 They have also been reported from freshwater lacustrine settings, but have rarely been described from carbonate rocks.
-Vertical Skolithos burrows can also occur in alluvial sediments such as braided river deposits, where the periodic fluctuation of water is an important factor in the formation of this structure.
+Vertical Skolithos can also occur in alluvial sediments such as braided river deposits, where the periodic fluctuation of water is an important factor in the formation of this structure.
 This periodic water fluctuation corresponds to tidal activity in shallow marine environments, but also occurs over longer time intervals in alluvial deposits.

 Classification and history

-The Skolithos linearis ichnogenus was first described in 1840, by Samuel Stehman Haldeman, a renowned Pennsylvania naturalist in the early 19th century, who labeled the structure as the “oldest fossil in the state”.
-He named the trace fossil Skolithos meaning “worm-stone”, suggesting that it may have been a product of animal activity rather than a floral origin.
-James Hall published the first illustrations of Haldeman’s discovery in his journal Paleontology of New York Volume I (1847) coining it the Latin term Skolithus.
+The ichnogenus Skolithos was first described as a subgenus of the supposed seaweed Fucoides in 1840, by Samuel Stehman Haldeman, a renowned Pennsylvania naturalist in the early 19th century, who labeled the structure as the “oldest fossil in the state”.
+He named the trace fossil Skolithos, meaning “worm-stone”, suggesting its morphologic similarity to a worm.
+James Hall published the first illustrations of Haldeman’s discovery in his journal Paleontology of New York Volume I (1847), changing the name to Scolithus.
 1943 marked the revival of Haldeman’s research as Benjamin Howell reported the occurrence of the trace fossil in the Hardyston Formation in Pennsylvania.
-Howell retitled the ichnogenus Skolithos in accordance with the appropriate ichnotaxon nomenclature.
+Howell restored the name Skolithos in accordance with the International Code of Zoological Nomenclature.
 In the 1960s structural geologists discovered the use of the trace fossil as a strain marker by which it could record rotation and strain in highly deformed rocks.
-This led to a series of experiments that extend to present day analyses to determine the extent of the strain marking properties of Skolithos burrows.
+This led to a series of experiments that extend to present-day analyses to determine the extent of the strain marking properties of Skolithos.
 Skolithos linearis, found in the Blue Ridge Mountain region, is the oldest known trace fossil in Virginia.
-Trypanites is similar in form but is excavated in hard substrates.
-Also somewhat similar are Ophiomorpha and Diplocraterion.
+Trypanites is superficially similar in form but is a boring excavated in hard substrates, and lacks the diagnostic lining of Skolithos.